-Back in paddlesports and the print industry’s heyday, people couldn’t get enough paddlesports in print…Paddler, Sea Kayaker, Canoe & Kayak, Kayak Session, Paddle World, River, American Whitewater and other magazines flooded the market like this year’s snowpack did to western waterways.
-Now, just six months after Canoe & Kayak magazine ceased the publication of its iconic, 40-year-old print title, Rapid Media announced the company is rolling three of their long-standing titles into one quarterly titled Paddling…
+Back in paddlesports — and the print industry’s — heyday, people couldn’t get enough paddling in print…Paddler, Sea Kayaker, Canoe & Kayak, Kayak Session, Paddle World, River, American Whitewater and other magazines flooded the market like this year’s snowpack did to western waterways.

-Eight months after print powerhouse TEN: The Enthusiast Network cancelled the print version of such magazines as Canoe & Kayak and even more iconic Surfing magazine, in a further sign of print’s disappearing times, Rapid Media publisher Scott MacGregor recently announced they’re combining the company’s three previously stand-alone print titles – Adventure Kayak, Rapid and Canoe Roots — into one quarterly publication called Paddling magazine.
+Eight months after print powerhouse TEN: The Enthusiast Network cancelled the print version of such magazines as Canoe & Kayak (its industry leading 40-year-old print title), and even more iconic Surfing magazine, in a further sign of print’s disappearing times, Rapid Media publisher Scott MacGregor announced they’re combining the company’s three previously stand-alone print titles – Adventure Kayak, Rapid and Canoe Roots — into one quarterly publication called Paddling magazine.

 “We made the decision in late May,” he says.
 “It just felt right.”

 Rather than it being strictly a financial decision, MacGregor says the new title will better reach their growing readership.
 In reader surveys they conducted for all three titles, he says, “most people said they’re also avid participants in at least one other paddling discipline.”

 “Their top motivations for getting out paddling were all the same,” he says, “from adventure and getting away from civilization to camaraderie.
 There’s way more cross-over between disciplines now than we had when we started Rapid 20 years ago.”